jjeanius/rails_project_sales_commission_application/spec.md

-# Specifications for the Rails Assessment
+ Specifications for the Rails Assessment

 Specs:
 - [x] Using Ruby on Rails for the project
 - [x] Include at least one has_many relationship:
-   · An employee has many sales; An employee has many products through sales · A product has many sales; A product has many employees through sales
+   · An employee has many sales
+   · A product has many sales
 - [x] Include at least one belongs_to relationship:
    · A sale belongs to an employee; A sale belongs to a product
-- [x] Include at least two has_many through relationships (x has_many y through z; e.g. Recipe has_many Items through Ingredients)
+- [x] Include at least two has_many through relationships · An employee has many products through sales
+   · A product has many employees through sales
 - [x] Include at least one many-to-many relationship (x has_many y through z, y has_many x through z; e.g. Recipe has_many Items through Ingredients, Item has_many Recipes through Ingredients)
 - [x] The "through" part of the has_many through includes at least one user submittable attribute, that is to say, some attribute other than its foreign keys that can be submitted by the app's user (attribute_name e.g. ingredients.quantity)
 - [x] Include reasonable validations for simple model objects (list of model objects with validations e.g. User, Recipe, Ingredient, Item)